notasausage/pi-hole-unbound-wireguard/README.md

 Open the macOS Disk Utility application, and choose View > Show All Devices.
 Right click on the device name of the SD card (not the individual partition(s)!) and choose the **Image from ‘DEVICE NAME’** option.
 Give the file a name and choose a location to save it.
 Choose the DVD/CD master option for Format, and no Encryption.
 Disk Utility will create a .CDR file with your SD card’s files.

 **Note**: Both the Disk Utility and Terminal methods failed for me, both creating input/output errors.
-Maybe it was my SD card, or my card reader, but then using ApplePi-Baker gave me no issues, so I didn't bother to investigate further.
+Maybe it was my SD card or my card reader, but then using ApplePi-Baker gave me no issues, so I didn't bother to investigate further.

 ### Restoring a Raspberry Pi from Backup

 If you’ve made a backup of your Raspberry Pi’s SD card previously, you can restore it any time and overwrite your current configuration.
 Using the ApplePi-Baker app on macOS, this is a simple task.

-First, shutdown your Raspberry Pi:
+First, shut down your Raspberry Pi:

 ```shell
 sudo halt